naughtLdy/setup_nginx/README.md

-# setup_nignx
+# setup_nginx

-Shellscript for install and setup nginx
+Shellscript for install and setup nginx from source

 ## usage